 The ingredients

-• Rice Noodles: I used brown rice pad Thai noodles in this recipe, which cook easily from soaking in water for a few minutes.
-I used this brand (the box says it takes 8-10 minutes when covered in boiling water, but I found them to be ready in 4 – just enough time for me to mix up the sauce).
-These super-thin brown rice maifun noodles soak super quickly if you’re in a rush and are equally delicious.
+• Rice Noodles: I used brown rice pad Thai noodles to make this a delicious gluten-free option, which cook easily after soaking in water for a few minutes.
+I used this brand (the box says it takes 8-10 minutes when covered in boiling water, but I found them to be ready in 4—just enough time for me to mix up the sauce).
+These super-thin brown rice maifun noodles soak super quickly if you’re in a rush, and are equally delicious.
+Regular udon noodles can be used as well.

-• Peanut Butter: I love a creamy peanut butter for this and always prefer natural peanut butter.
-Unsalted is best since we get a lot of saltiness from the miso and tamari.
-Tamari or sunflower seed butter can be substituted for a nut-free option.
+• Peanut Butter: I love creamy peanut butter for this and always prefer natural peanut butter.
+Unsalted is best since the miso and tamari add a lot of saltiness.
+Tamari or sunflower seed butter can be substituted for a nut-free option, or you can substitute cashew butter or almond butter for a change in flavor.

-• White Miso Paste: I tend to use white miso paste or chickpea miso, but any kind of miso you love will work deliciously in this recipe.
+• White Miso Paste: I use white miso paste or chickpea miso, but any miso you love will work deliciously in this recipe.

 • Tamari: or soy sauce if gluten doesn’t bother you.
-To keep soy-free, sub with coconut aminos.
+To keep it soy-free, substitute coconut aminos.

-• Chili Crisp: or other spicy heat – you can use a hot sauce or simply add chili flakes instead if you don’t have chili crisp.
+• Chili Crisp: or other spicy heat—if you don’t have chili crisp, you can use a hot sauce or add chili flakes instead.
 Feel free to skip if you’re not a heat lover.

-• Green Onion & Sesame Seeds: these are my favorite garnishes for this dish, but you can switch it out with other favorites you may have.
+• Green Onion & Sesame Seeds: These are my favorite garnishes for this dish, but you can switch them out with other favorites you may have.

 How to make allergen-friendly